nsauton/concordance/README.md

 ## tests folder

-contains the unit testing for both the build_concordance function and the parse_args function, which take care of the concordance building logic and command line arguments parsing respectively.
+contains unit tests for both the build_concordance and parse_args functions, which take care of the concordance building logic and command line arguments parsing respectively.
 In root folder, run tests with:
 python3 -m unittest discover tests